Now ideas for wellness

 Caring for the Earth > Water > Secure Water Resources

-From our FY2020 results, we can see that water consumption in areas with relatively high risks to water resources* has dropped to 3% or below of total water consumption.
+From our FYE 3/2022 results, we can see that water consumption in areas with relatively high risks to water resources* is approximately 3% of total water consumption.

 *Using Aqueduct, we analyzed severity of stress on water resources (including Baseline Water Stress and Baseline Water Depletion), as well as Seasonal Variability.
 The term "areas with relatively high risks to water resources" above refers to areas where Aqueduct's risk analysis pointed to a high current or future risk.